MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-security-operations-center.md

 - **Elevation to business risk management:** SOC is growing into a key component of managing business risk for the organization
 - **Metrics and goals:** Tracking SOC effectiveness is evolving from "time to detect" to these key indicators:
-  - _Responsiveness_ via mean time to acknowledge (MTTA)
+  - _Responsiveness_ via mean time to acknowledge (MTTA).
-  - _Remediation speed_ via mean time to remediate (MTTR)
+  - _Remediation speed_ via mean time to remediate (MTTR).
 - **Technology evolution:** SOC technology is evolving from exclusive use of static analysis of logs in a SIEM to add the use of specialized tooling and sophisticated analysis techniques.
 This provides deep insights into assets that provide high quality alerts and investigation experience that complement the breadth view of the SIEM.
-Both types of tooling are increasingly using AI / Machine Learning (AI/machine learning), behavior analytics, and integrated threat intelligence (ti) to help spot and prioritize anomalous actions that could be a malicious attacker.
+Both types of tooling are increasingly using AI and machine learning, behavior analytics, and integrated threat intelligence to help spot and prioritize anomalous actions that could be a malicious attacker.
 - **Threat hunting:** SOCs are adding hypothesis driven threat hunting to proactively identify advanced attackers and shift noisy alerts out of frontline analyst queues.
 - **Incident management:** Discipline is becoming formalized to coordinate nontechnical elements of incidents with legal, communications, and other teams.
 **Integration of internal context:** To help prioritize SOC activities such as the relative risk scores of user accounts and devices, sensitivity of data and applications, and key security isolation boundaries to closely defend.